-- Cloudy or bloody urine
+- Cloudy or bloody urine.

-- Urine leakage around the catheter
+- Urine leakage around the catheter.

-- Pressure, pain, or discomfort while inserting the catheter or in the lower back or stomach
+- Pressure, pain, or discomfort while inserting the catheter or in the lower back or stomach.

-- Fever or chills
+- Fever or chills.

-- Nausea or vomiting
+- Nausea or vomiting.

-- Burning in the urinary tract
+- Burning in the urinary tract.

-Need Additional Help?
+Need Aditional Help?

-Feel free to reach out to us at 844-276-5588 and one of our Continence Care Specialists will be able to assist you and provide discreet answers to your questions.
+Feel free to reach out to us at (844)-276-5588 or at email@example.com, and one of our Continence Care Specialists will assist you and provide discreet answers to your questions.